mozilla/pkipolicy/rootstore/policy.md

-CA operations relating to issuance of certificates capable of being used for TLS-enabled servers MUST conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][TLS-BRs] ("TLS Baseline Requirements").
-Certificates issued on or after September 1, 2023, that are capable of being used to digitally sign or encrypt email messages, and CA operations relating to the issuance of such certificates, MUST conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates][SMIME-BRs] ("S/MIME Baseline Requirements").
-In the event of inconsistency between this policy's requirements and either the S/MIME or TLS Baseline Requirements, this policy's requirements take precedence.
-The following is a list of known places where this policy takes precedence over the S/MIME and TLS Baseline Requirements.
+CA operations relating to issuance of certificates capable of being used for TLS-enabled servers MUST conform to the latest version of the [CA/Browser Forum's TLS BRs][TLS-BRs].
+Certificates issued on or after September 1, 2023, that are capable of being used to digitally sign or encrypt email messages, and CA operations relating to the issuance of such certificates, MUST conform to the latest version of the [S/MIME BRs][SMIME-BRs].
+In the event of inconsistency between this policy's requirements and either the S/MIME BRs or TLS BRs, this policy's requirements take precedence.
+The following is a list of known places where this policy takes precedence over the S/MIME BRs and TLS BRs.
 If you find an inconsistency that is not listed here, notify Mozilla so the item can be considered for addition or clarification.

-*   Insofar as the S/MIME or TLS Baseline Requirements attempt to define their own scope, the scope of this policy (section 1.1) overrides that.
-CA operations relating to issuance of **all** S/MIME or TLS server certificates in the scope of this policy SHALL conform to the S/MIME or TLS Baseline Requirements, as applicable.
+*   Insofar as the S/MIME BRs or TLS BRs attempt to define their own scope, the scope of this policy (section 1.1) overrides that.
+CA operations relating to issuance of **all** S/MIME or TLS server certificates in the scope of this policy SHALL conform to the S/MIME BRs or TLS BRs, as applicable.

-*   Mozilla MAY accept audits by auditors who do not meet the qualifications given in section 8.2 of the S/MIME or TLS Baseline Requirements, or refuse audits from auditors who do.
+*   Mozilla MAY accept audits by auditors who do not meet the qualifications given in section 8.2 of the S/MIME BRs or TLS BRs, or refuse audits from auditors who do.

-*   Mozilla MAY restrict permitted algorithms to a subset of those allowed by the S/MIME or TLS Baseline Requirements.
+*   Mozilla MAY restrict permitted algorithms to a subset of those allowed by the S/MIME BRs or TLS BRs.

 ### 2.4 Incidents